abstract-open-solutions/djc.recipe/djc/recipe/README.rst

     A number of pth-files from which to load additional python modulesthat should be present in the buildout.

+initialization
+    Allows extra python code to be added to both the manage and the *WSGI*
+    script: see `Custom initialization`_ for more details.

 environment-vars
     Allows one to override OS environment vars by setting them during ``manage.py`` run.
 One environment variable name and value per line, space